Julia123-web/slapsticker/README.md

 - User can give the captured image a title
 - User can place the sticker over the webcam image
 - User can capture the webcam image with sticker
+- User can delete the images from the gallery (Implemented)

 ##What we want you to do